Job interview tips

 Whether you’re an experienced job seeker or you’re preparing for your first job interview, we’ve got a range of useful tips for success.
 Including advice on how to answer common interview questions, customer service interview questions, competency based interview questions, or anything else, you’ll find all the best job interview tips here.

-So, you’ve finally landed yourself an interview for your dream job.
-But what now?
-Here are some of the best ways to battle interview nerves and make sure you stay confident, calm and collected on the big day…
+Here are some of the best ways to battle job interview nerves and make sure you stay confident, calm and collected on the big day.

 So you aced the first interview.
 What next?
 Here are a few of the most common second interview questions (and our advice on how to answer them).